R8bert/WhiteSHW/README.md

 # 🌟 WhiteSHW Icon Theme

-A vibrant and stylish icon theme for Linux desktops, meticulously crafted by blending the best elements of **WhiteSur**, **Win10Sur**, **Sevi**, and **Hatter** icon sets.
-WhiteSHW prioritizes a cohesive, modern aesthetic to elevate your desktop experience, with a touch of personality over strict app-to-icon accuracy.
-Perfect for those who want a polished, visually stunning interface!
+A custom icon theme for Linux desktops, mixing the best bits of WhiteSur, Win10Sur, Sevi, and Hatter icon sets.
+I built this for fun, focusing on a sleek, unified look rather than perfect app-to-icon matches.
+It’s all about making your desktop feel modern and stylish.

 > **Note:** This is a personal project created for fun and aesthetics.
 Installing WhiteSHW will overwrite the **WhiteSur** icon theme, so back up your existing themes before proceeding.